I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 - Getting to and from the trailheads can be an issue in itself.
 Though written primarily for winter, my Don’t Get Stuck article has some good pointers.
 At the very least, have a good backcountry road atlas, a basic socket set, and a battery starter.
 In winter?
 Pack an ice scraper/brush and a snow shovel in the car.

-- And every outdoor person should know how to clean, repair, and take care of their gear.
+- And every outdoor person should know how to clean, repair, and care for their gear.

-- Finally, all this hiking, camping, and backpacking clothing, gear, and even food come in handy for natural disaster preparedness.
+- Finally, all this hiking, camping, and backpacking clothing, gear, and even food are handy for natural disaster preparedness.

 Advanced Studies